Jotnunni/infinite-mind-maze/ANDROID.md

 Use the helper script to produce a debug APK that bundles the existing `index.html` inside a WebView wrapper.

+> Note: This repo intentionally does not ship a prebuilt APK.
+Build it locally so it is signed with your environment's SDK tools.
+The helper script writes the result to `dist/app-debug.apk`.

 ## Quick bootstrap (Intel/Apple Silicon macOS, no Android Studio)
 Run the helper script once to install the Android command-line tools + required SDK packages under `~/Library/Android/sdk`: